Betty Cardenas

 Betty Cardenas is an American political advisor and entrepreneur.
-She served as the National Chairwoman of the Republican National Hispanic Assembly (RNHA) from 2018 to 2021 during the first Trump Administration.
+She served as the national chairwoman of the Republican National Hispanic Assembly (RNHA) from 2018 to 2021 during the first Trump administration.

 Education

-Bachelor of Arts, earned a degree in Political Science & Government and a minor in Computer Science.
+Cardenas earned a Bachelor of Arts degree in political science and government and a minor in computer science.

 Career

-While attending an exchange student program in Mexico, she was offered a position as an English professor, teaching future prominent political figures, and among her students was Aleida Núñez, who later became a renowned soap opera actress.
-She stumbled in her political career while serving as the official translator for the Governor of Jalisco, Alberto Cárdenas Jiménez.

-In September 2018, during the Republican National Hispanic Assembly Convention, Cardenas was elected National Chairwoman by unanimous vote.
+In September 2018, during the Republican National Hispanic Assembly convention, Cardenas was elected national chairwoman by a unanimous vote.
 She had previously served as the RNHA's National Finance Chair.
-In 2019, she met with President Trump's campaign manager, Brad Parscale, and Senior adviser, John Pence, to discuss a new outreach strategy for Hispanics, different from the Republican National Committee (RNC).
-She joined the board of Donald J. Trump's "Latinos for Trump" re-election campaign and served as an active advisor.
-She has also served on the board of some notable and historic political campaigns and is a National Partner of the American Latino Museum.
+In 2019, she met with President Trump's campaign manager, Brad Parscale, and senior adviser, John Pence, to discuss a new outreach strategy for Hispanics, different from the Republican National Committee (RNC).
+She joined the board of Donald J. Trump's Latinos for Trump re-election campaign and served as an active advisor.
+She has also served on the board of several political campaigns and is a national partner of the American Latino Museum.

-Cardenas also played a role in the Mayra Flores special election, which ran with a strong message of embracing Latino values.
+Cardenas also played a role in the Mayra Flores special election, which ran with a message of embracing Latino values.
 Mayra often credits Cardenas for taking her under the wing.
-Betty was the first Latina to own a firearm store and passionately advocated for the Second Amendment.
+Cardenas was the first Latina to own a firearm store and advocated for the Second Amendment.
 Cardenas has served as a member of the NRA's leadership for close to a decade.
 Additionally, she is one of the few Latinas who openly supported former U.S President, Donald Trump, from the beginning.
 Cardenas has been described as one of Trump's inner circle.